DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity - Pillar 3.md

 	* Brain remembers incomplete tasks
 	* Forgets completed tasks
 	* Creates mental burden from unfinished work
+	* BUT simply writing your ideas or tasks down, creates the feeling of task completion, and thus overcomes the Zeigarnik effect.
 * Modern challenges:
 	* Information overload
 	* Constant connectivity